Here are two approaches to get a list of all the column names in Pandas DataFrame:

 ['Name', 'Age', 'Country']

-Optionally, you can quickly verify that you got a list by adding print (type(my_list)) to the bottom of the code:
+Optionally, you can quickly verify that you got a list by adding print (type(my_list)) at the bottom of the code:

 You’ll then be able to confirm that you got a list: